INK: Inheritable Natural Backdoor Attack Against Model Distillation: Experiments

 \section{Experiments}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-\textbf{Dataset.} In line with prior research on backdoor attacks, we selected two widely-used datasets: CIFAR-10~\cite{cifar10} and GTSRB~\cite{gtsrb}.
+\textbf{Dataset.} Building upon previous studies on backdoor attacks, we opted for two extensively utilized datasets: CIFAR-10~\cite{krizhevsky2009learning} and GTSRB~\cite{HoubenIJCNN2013}.
 CIFAR-10 comprises a diverse collection of 60,000 32x32 color images, evenly distributed across 10 distinct categories which encompass common objects and animals.
-The German Traffic Sign Recognition Benchmark (GTSRB)~\cite{gtsrb} focuses on traffic sign classification.
+The German Traffic Sign Recognition Benchmark (GTSRB) focuses on traffic sign classification.
 This dataset includes over 50,000 images of traffic signs, spanning 43 different classes.
 GTSRB is widely recognized for its relevance to real-world applications, particularly in the development of systems for autonomous vehicles and traffic management.

-In the distillation experiment, we introduced the CINIC-10 dataset~\cite{cinic10} to evaluate the robustness of RSBA to model distillation.
+In the distillation experiment, we introduced the CINIC-10 dataset~\cite{Darlow18CINIC} to evaluate the robustness of INK to model distillation.
 CINIC-10 is a composite dataset, combining images from CIFAR-10, ImageNet, and other sources, resulting in a diverse collection of 270,000 images distributed across 10 classes.

-\textbf{Classifier.} For experimental validation, we primarily utilize the popular Pre-activation ResNet-18 model~\cite{res18}.
-Additionally, our comparative experiments include PreActResNet34~\cite{res18} and PreActResNet50~\cite{res18}, offering deeper networks with 34 and 50 layers, respectively.
+\textbf{Model.} For experimental validation, we primarily utilize the popular Pre-activation ResNet-18 model~\cite{HeZRS16}.
+Additionally, our comparative experiments include PreActResNet34 and PreActResNet50, offering deeper networks with 34 and 50 layers, respectively.
 The pre-activation design enhances gradient flow, contributing to more effective training of deep neural networks.
-VGG16~\cite{vgg}, composed of 16 weight layers, is known for its simplicity and effectiveness in image classification tasks.
-GoogLeNet~\cite{googlenet}, also known as Inception-v1, introduces inception modules, enabling the network to capture features at different spatial scales.
+VGG16~\cite{SimonyanZ14a}, composed of 16 weight layers, is known for its simplicity and effectiveness in image classification tasks.
+GoogLeNet~\cite{SzegedyLJSRAEVR15}, also known as Inception-v1, introduces inception modules, enabling the network to capture features at different spatial scales.